xsf/xmpp.org/content/blog/no-its-not-the-end-of-xmpp-for-google-talk.md

 ---
-title: No, it's not the end of XMPP for Google Talk
+title: "No, it's not the end of XMPP for Google Talk"
 date: 2015-03-02
 author: fippo
 categories: ["Miscellaneous"]